 The Wow!
 Signal

 The Wow!
 Signal, recorded by SETI researcher Dr. Jerry Ehman, opens the door to the possibility that an alien civilization may have attempted to contact Earth.
-The signal has never occurred again, and some believe it was just an anomalous reading caused by noise in the nearby solar system, a distant star or even interference here on our own planet.

 On August 16th of 1977, Dr. Ehman was manning the Big Ear Radio Telescope owned by Ohio State University when he spotted a most peculiar anomaly.
 It appeared to be a radio wave signal, distinct from the usual background noise, coming our way from outer space and showing all the telltale signs of an interstellar communication attempt.